invertase/notifee/docs-react-native/react-native/docs/events.md

 to update a remote database, update local device storage or even display/update a notification with Notifee!
 An example of a background event would be handling a "Mark as read" action by updating your database and cancelling the notification.

+- `notifee.onBackgroundEvent` should be called in `index.js` for receiving events when app was in killed state
+- `notifee.onBackgroundEvent` should be called when application moved to background for receiving events when app was in background state and notification has displayed with `asForegroundService: false`

 Only a single background event handler can be registered.
 To register your handler, the [`onBackgroundEvent`](/react-native/reference/onbackgroundevent) method should be registered as early on in your project as possible (e.g. the `index.js` file):